hdorgeval/testcafe-starter/README.md

 * setup the TestCafe configuration used by the debug session in the [default-config.ts](config/default-config.ts) file
 * Start debugging

+## To use live mode

+[TestCafe Live](https://github.com/DevExpress/testcafe-live) provides a service that keeps the TestCafe process and browsers opened the whole time you are working on tests.
+Changes you make in code immediately restart the tests.
+That is, TestCafe Live allows you to see test results instantly.

+* rename the feature file into a name that ends with live.ts
+* add .only to the test(s) on which you want to work live
+* run the command `npm run test:live`

 ## Visual Studio Code requirements

 * the VS Code version must be >= 1.18.0